 During the night the wind diminished but also changed direction.
 This caused Thetis to drift slowly towards the mooring of a small boat.
 The lines of the two boats got tangled.
 I had to get into the zodiac to untangle them and I got very wet doing so.
 This happened at 4 AM.

-In the morning, I spoke with my brother Nikos who was in Sifnos and we agreed to rendezvous later in the day in Kithnos (Κύθνος) at either Kolona or Fikiada.
+Later in the morning, I spoke with my brother Nikos who was in Sifnos and we agreed to rendezvous later in the day in Kithnos (Κύθνος) at either Kolona or Fikiada.
 He will be with the Faneromeni and he is in the company of another sailboat Evrika belonging to our friend Costas Negrepontis, a pilot with Olympic Airways.

 After that call, I went ashore and walked to Korissia where I got some fresh bread, a pork roast, and fresh fruits.
 When I returned, the breeze had shifted again and Thetis was once again tangled with the moorings of a small caïque.
 This tangling happened because Thetis had a long scope and wandered while the caïque which was on a permanent mooring, with short scope, did not change her position with the shifting wind.
 The owner of the small caïque was on board and about to hang fenders to avoid any scraping.
 I rushed to the scene of the crime, offered my apologies, and shortened Thetis’ scope to increase the distance between the two boats.
 I am afraid that my apologies received a rather cold reception.

 Thetis departed from Vourkari, Kea at 1030.
 The wind was 14-18 knots WNW.
 I raised the mainsail and set it in the 1st reef, I also opened the headsail.
 This combination allowed us to sail downwind for about 6 M. At that time the wind almost died out and I was forced to roll-in the headsail and start the engine.
 When we reached Kythnos there was a pronounced swell in Kolona, so I proceeded to Fikiada.